-You will also find ongoing refugee news at www.facebook.com/charlburyrefugee where we post regularly updated information about what the group is doing, news about the refugee situation, and how you can help.
-The Facebook page is accessible even if you are not signed up to Facebook, though you will get more out of it if you are.
-(If you join Facebook, you do not have to use it for any other purposes, nor do you have to publish any personal information.)
+You will also find ongoing refugee news at www.facebook.com/charlburyrefugee where we post regularly updated information about the refugee situation, and how people can help.
+(Note that the Facebook page is accessible even if you are not signed up to Facebook, though you will get more out of it if you are.
+If you join Facebook, you do not have to use it for any other purposes, nor do you have to publish any personal information.)

 Relevant information for local residents can be found on the District Council website.

 CRAG is running a Cupboard Love collection throughout June and July.
 What's in your cupboards that we could pass on to a desperate refugee or asylum seeker?

 Men’s new Boxer shorts (esp S/M, tight fit only);

 Can you help?
 Please contact firstname.lastname@example.org or 01608 811378.
 No women's items, please.